nallen05/old-norse/flokkr/README.md

 1. Dedicated to making interactive TUIs
   - tightly coupled with BIFROST, so don't read directly from `SB-SYS:*TTY*` while FLOKKR is running
 2. Speed: immediately respond to user input; correctly juggle multiple timers; avoid polling
-3. Precision: by default, all timers are syncronized to a predictable global schedule.
-Allowing background tasks to drift background is possible via :DRIFT.
+3. Precision & predictability: by default, all timers syncronize via a global schedule.
+So you can depend on them interesecting at recurring frequences.
-4. Encourage Old Norse style "high locality" code structure: All timing logic visible in one place to make it easier to understand & reason about interactive timing behaviors.
+4. All timing logic visible in one place to make it easier to understand & reason about interactive timing behaviors.
+(Encourage Old Norse "high locality" code structure)
 5. Enable composability: You can define widget behaviors seperately then compose them later, but within rigid constraints (:SUBFLOKKR) to enforce traceability and avoid hidden scheduling problems

 # Understanding timer logic